mjordan/islandora_bagger/README.md

 1. `cd islandora_bagger`
 1. `php composer.phar install` (or equivalent on your system, e.g., `./composer install`)

+## Configuration

+Even though each Bag is created using options defined in a configuration file, Islandora Bagger uses some application-wide configuration paramters defined in the `parameters` section of `config/services.yaml`.

 ## Command-line usage

 ### The configuration file